zubinchopra/portaldocs/portal-sdk/generated/top-extensions-blades.md

 ```

-<a name="advanced-template-blade-topics-changing-ui-themes-introduction-to-blades"></a>
+<a name="advanced-template-blade-topics-changing-ui-themes-legacy-blades"></a>
-### Introduction to Blades
+### Legacy Blades

 A blade is the vertical container that acts as the starting point for any journey.
 You can define multiple blades, each containing their own collection of statically defined lenses and parts.

-**NOTE**: Given the complexity associated with this model, we are encouraging authors to use TemplateBlades instead, as specified in [portalfx-extensions-blades-overview.md](portalfx-extensions-blades-overview.md).
+**NOTE**: Given the complexity associated with this model, extension authors are encouraged to use TemplateBlades instead, as specified in [portalfx-blades-overview.md](portalfx-blades-overview.md).

+The following image depicts a legacy blade.

 ![alt-text](../media/portalfx-extensions-helloWorld/helloWorldExtensionAlohaBlade.png "Blade")